amireson/amireson.github.io/opportunities.md

 ---

 <hr>
-## PhD Positions: Hydrology-Carbon interactions in thawing Permafrost
+## Two PhD Positions: Hydrology-Carbon interactions in thawing Permafrost

 The <a href="http://water.usask.ca">Global Institute for Water Security</a> is working with <a href="https://www.canada.ca/en/environment-climate-change.html">Environment and Climate Change Canada</a> to develop tools for assessing water quality and climate impacts on prairie and northern rivers.
 Under this project, we are seeking two PhD students to work on Climate Change impacts on permafrost in the North West Territories.